ehmatthes/pcc_3e/online_resources_site/docs/solutions/chapter_18.md

 Start a new project called `pizzeria_project` with an app called `pizzas`.
 Define a model `Pizza` with a field called `name`, which will hold name values, such as `Hawaiian` and `Meat Lovers`.
 Define a model called `Topping` with fields called `pizza` and `name`.
 The `pizza` field should be a foreign key to `Pizza`, and `name` should be able to hold values such as `pineapple`, `Canadian bacon`, and `sausage`.

 Register both models with the admin site, and use the site to enter some pizza names and toppings.
 Use the shell to explore the data you entered.

+*An entire Django project, even a small one, is too much to list here.
+You can see the solution to this project [here]().*

+## 18-5: Meal Planner

+Consider an app that helps people plan their meals throughout the week.
+Make a new folder called *meal_planner*, and start a new Django project inside this folder.
+Then make a new app called `meal_plans`.
+Make a simple home page for this project.

+[build solution]

+## 18-6: Pizzeria Home Page

+Add a home page to the `Pizzeria` project you started in Exercise 18-4 (page 388).

+The full solution is [here]().

+## 18-8: Pizzeria Pages

+Add a page to the `Pizzeria` project from Exercise 18-6 (page 392) that shows the names of available pizzas.
+Then link each pizza name to a page displaying the pizza’s toppings.
+Make sure you use template inheritance to build your pages efficiently.

+[build solution]